qtxwang/dialog/README.md

 # dialog
 An interactive JAVA shell that runs java functions in a command/response terminal.
 Pure JAVA, support all java functionality and nothing but java.
+TO run the command, just type "./dialog" at the project directory.

 # Example:
 <pre>